Ez-Sy01/Deepfake_XAI/README.md

 After running, the local and public links will remain active for one week.

 ## 📝 Notes
-The pretrained model used is based on XceptionNet trained on FaceForensics++.
+The pretrained model used is based on FreqNet trained on OpenForensics.

 All outputs are class-specific explanations (Real vs. Fake).